 Major Mikhail Fetisov was assigned as the investigator in charge of the case.
 He acknowledged the fact that a serial killer is out there and immediately caught up with a forensic expert and started collecting potential crime scene dropouts with a deep investigation.

-Not all the bodies could be found consecutively, however out of all of them found, the major evidence obtained was a peculiar strand of grey hair and the semen samples.
-The semen sample post DNA analysis was found to match that of Andrei’s.
+Not all the bodies could be found consecutively, however, among all the victims found, the major evidence obtained was a peculiar strand of grey hair and the $emen samples.
+The $emen sample post DNA analysis was found to match that of Andrei’s.

 After the last mistake of arresting the wrong criminal, this time police ran a thorough background check.
 This led them to shocking revelations of how he had abused his students, co-workers, and killed many people from the area.

-Chikatilo’s blood group was A because his blood and saliva had a different blood type from his semen.
+Chikatilo’s blood group was ‘A’ because his blood and saliva had a different blood type from his $emen.
 In genetics, Chikatilo is called a non-secretor, where his blood type differed between his red blood cells and secreting cells.

-Since police only had semen samples, Andrei Chikatilo escaped suspicion initially due to the quality of DNA techniques at that time.
+Since the police only had $emen samples, Andrei Chikatilo escaped suspicion initially due to the quality of DNA techniques at that time.
 He was arrested in August 1992 and he confessed to molesting pupils as a teacher but repeatedly denied the murders.

-The trial went on for a short period as there was clear-cut evidence against him and he was finally stated guilty on October 15, 1992.
-He was given the death sentence at the end of the trial and was shot in the head by the force on February 14, 1994.
+The trial went on for a short period as there was clear-cut evidence against him and he was finally stated guilty on October 15th, 1992.
+He was given the death sentence at the end of the trial and was shot in the head on February 14th, 1994.